denini08/denini08.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: PhD Student focused on Software Engineering at CIn UFPE.
+subtitle: PhD Student at CIn UFPE.

 profile:
   align: right